 "He then ran down the touchline who got the doctor who got me rushed to hospital."

-Perryman, who held the record for the most appearances in English football's top flight until it was broken by Ryan Giggs last season, spent two weeks in intensive care and more than a month in hospital before being allowed home.
+Perryman, who held the record for the most appearances in English football's top flight until it was broken by Ryan Giggs last season, spent and

 He is not allowed to do any lifting or strenuous exercise as a result of his illness and says he is intent on improving his lifestyle to keep himself in shape.